WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_indicators.md

 * Add the canonical URL of the Library to the Measure

-* Create the resource device "cqf-tooling" and point to it as the value for the extension `http://hl7.org/fhir/us/cqfmeasures/StructureDefinition/cqfm-softwaresystem`

 * Depending on the type/purpose of the indicator, define the value for the measure [`scoring`](http://hl7.org/fhir/R4/valueset-measure-scoring.html).
 * Add the `type` and `improvementNotation`

-* From the scoring, see what populations are permitted - according to the [CQF Guidance](https://build.fhir.org/ig/HL7/cqf-measures/measure-conformance.html#conformance-requirement-3-8)
+* From the scoring, see what populations are permitted - according to the [CQF Guidance]({{site.data.fhir.ver.cqfm}}/measure-conformance.html#conformance-requirement-3-8)

 * For each population, define the code and id, the description, and the cql expression that evaluates the population.
 For example,
 ```